 Now anyone can understand the success of explainer videos and infographics

 What conclusions can we draw from this discovery?
 Many, without doubt.
-However, from the point of view of Content Marketing there is one which, by definition, cannot go unoticed or be ignored: visual content is a vital tool in the effective transmission of information, because the human brain is genetically designed to prefer it.
-Stated simply, it gives us pleasure.
+However, from the point of view of Content Marketing there is one which, by definition, cannot go unnoticed or be ignored: visual content and especially explainer videos like the one we show you at the bottom of this article are vital tools in the effective transmission of information, because the human brain is genetically designed to prefer them.
+Stated simply, they give us pleasure.
 We might have guessed it, but now we have scientific confirmation.